colemclauchlan/TokenHub/README.md

 # TokenHub

-A Windows **taskbar tracker for Claude Code, Claude Cowork, and OpenAI Codex/ChatGPT** — inspired by [TermTracker](https://github.com/isaacaudet/TermTracker) (macOS).
-It lives in the tray with a dynamic icon and a docked mini-bar, and clicks open a full panel.
+A Windows **taskbar tracker for Claude Code, Claude Cowork, and OpenAI Codex/ChatGPT** It lives in the tray with a dynamic icon and a docked mini-bar, and clicks open a full panel.
 It tracks your **5-hour** and **7-day** rolling limit windows, token usage, cost estimates, per-model share, live agent status, and your local git repos.

 Built with **Tauri v2** (Rust core + web UI).
 See `PLAN.md` for the full design + critique.